Nikoo-Asadnejad/CacheHelper/README.md

 # RedisHelperDll
-### A Class Library which Simplifys working with redis
+### A Class Library which Simplifies working with redis
 It Contains :
  - Extention methods for simplifying caching ,
  - A RedisRepository which is a generic repository for connecting to redis stack db's (redis stack is a noSql db) ,